javaslaver/learngit/readme.txt

-Git is a dvcs.
+Git is a wft
-Git is a sduthgpl.
+Git is a wtf